Welcome to the new KidsHealth website! See what is new.

 Make sure they have plenty to drink to stop them getting dehydrated.

 If your child is miserable with hand, foot and mouth disease, you can give them paracetamol.
 Follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.
+Never give your child aspirin as this may increase the risk of Reye syndrome, which is a rare and serious illness.

-Is there any treatment for hand, foot and mouth disease?
+Treatment for hand, foot and mouth disease

-No, there is no specific treatment for hand, foot and mouth disease.
+There is no specific treatment for hand, foot and mouth disease.

 Hand, foot and mouth disease is rare in healthy adults, so the risk of infection during pregnancy is very low.
 And if a pregnant woman gets the disease, the risk of complications is also very low.